FoxerLee/academic-kickstart/content/authors/admin/_index.md

 My research lines in **Data Mining** and **Computer Visualization**.
 I am curious about **explainable** and **user friendly** visualization way for understanding results from **Data Mining**.

 I am pursuing a Master's degree in [Computer Science and Engineering](https://engineering.nyu.edu/academics/departments/computer-science-and-engineering) at [New York University](https://www.nyu.edu/).
 Before that, I received my bachelor degree from School of Software Engineering at [Tongji University](https://www.tongji.edu.cn/).

+Feel free to reach me at foxerlee1@gmail.com or yl6606@nyu.edu.
+Or you can left your message [here](#contact), I will reply as soon as possible!